-Bad Wimpfen is just one of the charming villages in Baden-Württemberg along castle road between Mannheim and Prague.
-With a few of my trusty friends, we visited this ancient village along the Neckar and found many treasures.
-Bad Wimpfen’s history is one of compromise and collaboration, in which today it is marketed as a health resort as well as a medieval town.
+Bad Wimpfen is just one of the charming villages in Baden-Württemberg along the castle road between Mannheim and Prague.
+A city that contains many treasures.
+Bad Wimpfen’s history is one of compromise and collaboration.
+Today it is also marketed as a health resort, as well as a medieval town.

 Every season brings a few traditional and non-traditional activities for this once very booming town.
-Known as the Imperial Town, Bad Wimpfen was believed to have started around 450 BC.
-A huge part of its history was the constant struggles of control because of the intersecting three rivers.
-Until 1952 the medieval town belonged to the Hesse region and then became part of the Baden-Württemberg state.
+Known as the Imperial Town, Bad Wimpfen was believed to have been founded around 450 BC.
+A huge part of its history involved constant struggles for control because of the intersecting three rivers.
+Until 1952 the medieval town belonged to the Hesse region and then became part of the state of Baden-Württemberg.

 The Blue Tower (Blaue Turm)

-We had coffee and pastries at Angelino Cafe, a cafe and decorating store on the Haupstrasse.
 The footpaths to the quaint downtown shopping area of Bad Wimpfen are lined with historical, handmade crafts and gifts for the most distinguished shopper.
-We also stopped in for lunch at Zum Kräuterweible, located on Marktrain Strasse 5, with our group in an upper room where we enjoyed a traditional Swabian menu of Maultaschen (a pasta dough filled traditionally with minced meat and spinach) and Gemüsesalat (vegetable salad).
+There are also lots of great choices for coffee, cake, lunch, wine, and more.
+Our group enjoyed a traditional Swabian menu of Maultaschen (a pasta dough filled traditionally with minced meat and spinach) and Gemüsesalat (vegetable salad).

 How to Get There